 Skills Assessment is a tool used to determine academic placement for your math class during your first semester.
 Students in most certificate, diploma and advanced diploma programs will need to take the assessment to have the correct course added to their timetable.

 We have several agreements with universities to allow students to continue towards a degree.
-You can see all pathways to Seneca programs at Degree and Credit Transfer.
+You can see all pathways to Seneca programs at Academic Pathways.
 Graduates of the Technician or Technology program can continue on to the Pre-service Firefighting program if they would like to pursue firefighting.

-If you have previous fire protection education, or work experience, you can submit transcripts to the Degree and Credit Transfer team to get credit for similar courses in our program.
+If you have previous fire protection education, or work experience, you can submit transcripts to the Academic Pathways team to get credit for similar courses in our program.
 While at Seneca, if you want to take courses ahead of schedule, this is dependent on having the pre-requisite course as well as the course being offered that term and fitting your schedule of required courses.

 Yes, you can apply to enter our co-op program and you will do your co-op as your summer job between second and third year, as a successful applicant.
 Our program laboratories also offer work experience using the devices and systems you will be responsible for when you start your career!